 This section of the Data Governance book will explain why you should create a Data Warehouse, and how to implement it so that you get all the benefits it can deliver to your business.
 Before we dive in deep, let’s look at the data issues you face with a Data Lake.

 Typically, organizations reach roadblocks in making sense of the data in their Data Lake.
 When the amount of data in your Data Lake reaches a level of complexity with irrelevant, unstructured data, it will be too confusing and messy for non-data analysts to use.
 Data is inconsistent and unstructured, so it can be error-prone with users using the wrong columns or calculating metrics incorrectly.

 When organizations have an initiative to empower users outside of the data science or engineering team to leverage data, they will move to a Data Warehouse.
-What differentiates a Data Warehouse from a Data Lake or other source is that the Data Warehouse will provide a cleaner view of the data and it’s easier for users to query.
-Imagine all of your inventory is finally under one roof but it’s in a big pile, unsorted, some of it is rotten.
-You may know where everything is in the pile but if you want to work with others you must organize it.
-You need to put inventory on shelves in an order that makes sense to have a proper warehouse.
+What differentiates a Data Warehouse from a Data Lake, or other source, is that the Data Warehouse will provide a cleaner view of the data and is easier for users to query.

 Take an example of a database tracking a product’s users and usage data.
 The raw data may be difficult to understand for the average user because of things such as bad naming conventions, complex data types, data inconsistencies, irrelevant data and highly normalized tables.

 This example was designed as a transactional schema, not for analysis.
 Without a tool such as Chartio, navigating this schema for analysis would be incredibly challenging.
 However with Chartio you only need to focus on cleaning up tables to get much more value out of your data.
 Focus on making Data Lake tables easy to understand.